AI-Powered Literature Mapping: The Key Features of Connected Papers and Pricing Plans Explained12 min read

 Connected Papers maps literature networks around an origin paper with integrated abstract viewing.

-You can recreate the added graph based on the displayed related papers by pressing “Add origin”.
+You can generate a new graph based on any of the related papers by selecting “Open graph.”

 Connected Papers visualizes citation influence using circle sizes proportional to citation counts.